Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

-This results in the policy being skewed, severely, to increase the likelihood of the policy to generate actions that can quickly transition to states that are classified as non-termination states of the previous set of options.
-We show in later ablation studies that this is the primarily reason behind our approach outperforming the soft actor critic algorithm in the navigation environment.
+This modification of the reward function described by Equation \ref{eq:plus_one_reward} is applied for training every policy other than the first one.
+We included ablation studies in our experiments to show that this inter-option reward is an important reason behind our approach outperforming the Soft Actor-Critic algorithm in the navigation environment.